 Bewilder set out for Grassmere as the sun dropped behind the western hills.
 He forded the Hemsford south of Havelin’s cottage.
 Skye, rested and impatient, set a fierce pace across the rolling wheat fields toward the high country.
 His master’s mind was spinning after his time with Havelin, holding hope and possibility in abeyance.
 He had no idea where he might find his dear Constance and no clue whether she might still be alive.

 Havelin had provided at best sketchy details of Constance’s final days in Belvedere.
-She’d said that prior to Bewilder’s departure for the north, his mental state had deteriorated to the point where he was so distant from his wife and daughters that they’d feared he might hurt himself or one of them.
-Constance was justified in being protective of her daughters, and tried to shield them from Bewilder’s near constant criticisms.
+She’d reminded him that prior to his departure for the north, his mental state had deteriorated to the point where he was so distant from his wife and daughters that they’d feared he might hurt himself or one of them.
+Constance was justified in being protective of her daughters, and tried to shield them from Bewilder’s near constant appraisals.
 To his family, Bewilder had appeared disconnected from reality, becoming increasingly sullen and quiet.
-His mood, for so long light and jovial, had become dark and brooding.
+His mood, for so long light and jovial, had grown dark and brooding.
 His words, usually uplifting and full of praise, were few and often filled with venom.